-This booklet contains the operating By-laws (hereinafter referred to as "By-laws") of the Mount Pleasant Group of Cemeteries - Licensed Operator (hereinafter referred to as "Cemetery").
-They have been approved by the Registrar, Funeral, Burial and Cremation Services Act, 2002, Bereavement Authority of Ontario.
+This booklet contains the By-laws of the Mount Pleasant Group of Cemeteries (hereinafter referred to as "Cemetery").
+They have been approved by the Registrar of the Bereavement Authority of Ontario on behalf of the Ministry of Government and Consumer Services.